quantopian/qgrid/README.rst

 <https://www.quantopian.com/posts/qgrid-now-available-in-research-an-interactive-grid-for-sorting-and-filtering-dataframes?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_
 and is available for use in that environment as of June 2018.
-Quantopian also offers a `fully managed service for professionals <https://factset.quantopian.com>`_ that includes qgrid, zipline, alphalens, pyfolio, FactSet data, and more.
+Quantopian also offers a `fully managed service for professionals <https://factset.quantopian.com>`_ that includes QGrid, Zipline, Alphalens, Pyfolio, FactSet data, and more.

 Announcements: Qgrid Webinar
 ----------------------------